ga-wdi-curriculum/git-branching/readme.md

 the new commit.
 Another way to say that is the branch label always stays at the tip of the branch.

+You will see the term HEAD used in git while creating branches.
+HEAD is simply a reference to the current or most recent commit!

 ![Git Branch Diagram](git_branching_image.jpg)
 > The diagram above visualizes a repository with two lines of development, one is the master branch, and the other a feature branch.
 By developing in branches, it’s not only possible to work on branches in parallel, but it also keeps the main master branch free from questionable code.